Did you know: “The combined effects of ambient air pollution and household air pollution causes around 7 million premature deaths annually”

 Air quality is an outcome of the complex interaction of several factors involving the chemical reactions, meteorological parameters, and emissions from natural and anthropogenic sources.

-What is AQI:
+What is air quality index

 MoEFCC describes AQI or Air Quality Index as ‘One Number- One Colour-One Description’ for the layman to judge the air quality within his vicinity.

 AQI is an index used to report daily air quality.
 It tells you how unhealthy the ambient air is and how polluted it can become in the near future.
-It also educates you on what associated health effects might be of concern.
+AQI also educates you on what associated health effects might be of concern.
 It primarily focuses on the adverse health effects you may experience within a few hours or days after breathing unhealthy air.

 Air Quality Index is a scale designed to communicate the current air quality status to the people in readily comprehensible terms.
 It converts the complex air quality data of different pollutants/contaminants into a numerical value (index value), terminology and colour.